 Camden is a larger medium-sized city located in the state of New Jersey.
 With a population of 70,996 people and 19 constituent neighborhoods, Camden is the 11th largest community in New Jersey.
 Camden has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Many people in Camden take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among Camden citizens for affordable transportation.

 Camden is an extremely ethnically-diverse city.
 The people who call Camden home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Camden, accounting for 50.50% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Camden, accounting for 52.76% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Camden residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Camden include Irish, Italian, German, African, and Jamaican.
+Important ancestries of people in Camden include Irish, German, Nigerian, Italian, and African.

 The most common language spoken in Camden is English.
 Other important languages spoken here include Spanish and Vietnamese.